Malaysia on a Budget – One Month for less than 550USD (Brunei Included)

 Alcohol

 So think carefully about whether you can do without that glass of beer at the end of the day.
-This way you will save a lot of money.
-Especially the one or two glasses of wine with dinner or a refreshing beer after a long day on the road will quickly show in your overall expenses for Malaysia.
+This way, you will save a lot of money.
+The one or two glasses of wine with dinner or a refreshing beer after a long day on the road will quickly show in your overall expenses for Malaysia.

-If you are looking for affordable alcohol, you can find it e.g. in Langkawi.
-Since this island is at the border to Thailand, you can buy the alcohol here without taxes, which can make beer even cheaper than water.
+If you are looking for affordable alcohol, you can find it, e.g., in Langkawi.
+Since this island is at the border with Thailand, you can buy alcohol here without taxes, making beer even cheaper than water.

 Sim Cards

-We had a good wifi-connection in all of our accommodations (Besides on the Perhentian Islands).
-Therefore, we didn’t buy a sim card while being in Malaysia.
+We had a good Wi-Fi connection in our accommodations (Besides on the Perhentian Islands).
+Therefore, we didn’t buy a SIM card while in Malaysia.
 Anyway, sim cards can be purchased all around Malaysia for little money.
-Therefore, if you can’t go without being mobile all day long, you can easily buy a sim card in Malaysia without breaking the bank.
+Therefore, if you can’t go without being mobile all day, you can easily buy a sim card in Malaysia without breaking the bank.

-The most popular providers for sim cards in Malaysia are Maxis, Cellcom, Digi, and U Mobile.
-Especially Maxis (Hotlink) is recommended for visitors because they usually have an affordable tourist bundle on offer.
+The most popular providers of SIM cards in Malaysia are Maxis, Cellcom, Digi, and U Mobile.
+Maxis (Hotlink) is especially recommended for visitors because they usually offer an affordable tourist bundle.
 All other providers apart from those mentioned are known for poor connections or run through the service of the just mentioned providers.

 about-the-author